ETS-Android3/Reco/README.md

 # CS501FinalProject
-Clothing Rental APP
+Clothing Rental app made using Android Studio

 ### Setup
-In order to run the stripe api sccessfully, open CS501FinalProject/server in terminal.
-Use commend "npm install" to install the needed package for running backend server, after install successfully, use commend "node index.js" to run the server.
+In order to run the Stripe API successfully, open CS501FinalProject/server in terminal.
+Use the command "npm install" to install the necessary packages to run the backend server.
+After the packages have been installed successfully, use the command "node index.js" to run the server.